lorsi96/arm-dsp-modem/README.md

-# ARM DSP Modem
+# CMSIS DSP Modulator
 ## Overview
-The goal of this project is to implement a simple MODEM using the ARM DSP library.
-The general architecture respondos to the following diagram.
+The original goal of this project was to implement a simple MODEM using the CMSIS-DSP library.
+The general architecture would respond to the following diagram.

 ```mermaid
 flowchart LR